 Color & Signs

 These two things go hand in hand.
-You know your sign is good when it's visible, impacts the eye, and defines your brand.
-It can be anything from channel letters to wall graphics, LED signs or banners and posters.
+You know your sign is good when it’s visible, impacts the eye, and defines your brand.
+It can be anything from channel letters to wall graphics, LED signs, directional signs for businesses, or banners and posters.

 It’s about using colors to get good signs, and that comes from combining the right colors.
 We’ve collected a few tips to help you out in understanding how some colors work and how they can affect your signs.